 Having carefully considered everything provided, for the same reasons as those explained by the adjudicator, I uphold this case.
-In brief, that is because the evidence supports the conclusion that a misrepresentation took place and Mr and Mrs S was not given clear information to demonstrate that the solar panels would not be self-funding and would equate to an additional cost for them.
+In brief, that is because the evidence supports the conclusion that a misrepresentation took place and Mr C was not given clear information to demonstrate that the solar panels would not be self-funding and would equate to an additional cost for him.

-So, I think that Shawbrook didn't treat Mr and Mrs S fairly and they lost out because of what Shawbrook did wrong.
+So, I think that Shawbrook didn't treat Mr C fairly and he lost out because of what Shawbrook did wrong.
 And this means that it should put things right.